whitek2/personal-web-whitek2/content/portfolio/journalism/_index.md

 ---

-Click any of the links below to see articles I've written for "The Campus" newspaper, including stories for opinion, news, and features!
+Click any of the links below to see articles I've written for "The Campus" newspaper, including stories for opinion, news, and features! :newspaper:

 ## "Monsters at Work" and post-grad anxieties
   - https://alleghenycampus.com/20434/opinion/monsters-at-work-and-post-grad-anxieties/